Of course, unless your company is nationally renowned, that is unlikely to happen.

 - Day 3: video testimonial featuring attendees from the last event.

-- Day 2: guest blog post from one of the event’s guest speakers
+- Day 2: guest blog post from one of the event’s guests speakers

 - Day 1: a “see you there” video message